Jorge Soler Player Props: Marlins vs. Rockies

 Jorge Soler At The Plate

-- Soler has 41 hits, which is tops among Miami hitters this season, while batting .241 with 21 extra-base hits.
+- Soler leads Miami in total hits (43) this season while batting .246 with 23 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 108th, his on-base percentage ranks 105th, and he is 27th in the league in slugging.
+- Among the qualifying batters, he ranks 105th in batting average, while his on-base percentage ranks 100th and he is 19th in slugging.

+- Soler has reached base via a hit in 27 games this year (of 47 played), and had multiple hits in 11 of those games.

-- Soler has driven in a run in 13 games this season (28.3%), including seven games with more than one RBI (15.2%).
-He has also driven home three or more of his team's runs in four contests.
+- Soler has had an RBI in 14 games this season (29.8%), including eight multi-RBI outings (17.0%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.